 - The filing party must have their copy of Form No. 2857 "Notice of Seizure and Intent to Forfeit Property," which is issued by the arresting police agency, and a copy must be attached to the Conciliation Court claim.

-- The Conciliation Court claim form must be filed with the court within 60 days following the service of Notice of Seizure and Intent to Forfeit Property.
+- The Conciliation Court Statement of Claim & Summons form must be filed with the court within 60 days following the service of Notice of Seizure and Intent to Forfeit Property.

 - The title on the claim form would be: (Plaintiff’s name) Plaintiff vs. Seized property (description) c/o Hennepin County Attorney – Defendant.

 - To file in Hennepin County Conciliation Court, the drug-related incident must have occurred in Hennepin County, and a copy of the claim form must be served on: